mellonmusk/mellonmusk/README.md

-Hi, my name is HoJeong Kim and I am majoring in computer science.
+Hi, my name is HoJeong Kim and I am majoring in Computer Science and Engineering.
 <br/>

 # Skills